MeSoftHorny/WTRTI/docs/docs/index.md

 ## Installation
 1. Download [**the latest version**](https://github.com/MeSoftHorny/WTRTI/releases/latest).
 2. Extract it to a separate folder with **write permissions**.
+!!! warning
+    Make sure it is not in the game root directory, otherwise the game launcher will delete the WTRTI executable.
+!!! tip
-   Since the program works in portable mode, all files (logs, profiles, etc.) that the program dumps or uses, will be located in the same folder as the executable file.
+    Since the program works in **portable mode**, all files (logs, profiles, etc.) that the program dumps or uses, will be located in the same folder as the executable file.
-> **Note**: Make sure it is not in the game root directory, otherwise the game launcher will delete the WTRTI executable.
 3. Start WTRTI.
 4. Add some indicators to the list (**+** button).
 5. Start the game and switch to the "**Fullscreen Window**" mode in the **Graphics** settings.